 The 11 volcanic islands of the Eastern Caribbean lying on the inner arc of the Lesser Antilles chain have an estimated power potential of 16,310 MWe collectively, according to USDOE studies.
 Guadeloupe, as of 2004, has an operating facility of 15.7 MWe and is the only island in the region harnessing power from its geothermal resources.
 St. Lucia, Nevis, Dominica and most recently Montserrat have drilled exploration wells to analyse the resource for commercial exploitation.
+Three slim holes were drilled in Nevis in 2008 (Maynard-Date and George, 2013), with a full size exploration well completed in early 2018, with promising results.
 Three deep vertical exploration wells were drilled in Dominica in 2012 (Maynard-Date, 2012; George, 2012), with two more exploration wells drilled in 2013-2014.
-Two successful wells were also drilled in Montserrat in 2013, which are considered capable of supporting the peak load of the island (Brophy et al., 2014).
+In 2018, the World Bank announced plans to support the Dominica geothermal project with funding of more than 17 million USD.
+Two wells were also drilled in Montserrat in 2013, which are considered capable of supporting the peak load of the island (Brophy et al., 2014).